crides/steno/qmk/README.md

 Configure the firmware.
 There are 2 blocks at the top of `rules.mk`, comment one of them and uncomment the other.
 One of them is for AVR, and the other is for the nRF.
 Configure the matrix in `config.h`, and modify keymaps in `keymaps/default/keymap.c` if needed.
 Also configure in `config.h` what storage you are using (`USE_SPI_FLASH`).
 And because of design differences, if you're using a QSPI flash, uncomment `#define STENO_PHONE`.

 Put/Link this directory in/from `qmk_firmware/keyboards`.
 If you're using nRF52840, you need the [`nrf52` branch of sekigon's fork](https://github.com/sekigon-gonnoc/qmk_firmware/tree/nrf52).
-Compile and load the firmware, and you are good to go!
+Compile and load the firmware, and you will need a compiled dictionary.
+You can either get one from the repo as `steno.bin` (which is my current compiled dictionary), or grab the [compiler](../compiler) and compile your own.
+Load the dictionary by either copying to the SDCard, or use the `download` command in the compiler if using a QSPI flash.

 ## Implementation